 2-Month-Old Baby

 What happened to that sleepy baby?
 Your 2-month-old is probably just starting to realize the joys of interaction, and may have cut back a bit on snoozing so much during the day to stay up and "socialize."
 Now you're probably trying to figure out how to keep baby entertained—and get stuff done around the house at the same time.
 This hopefully also means you're getting a little extra sleep at night.
 (Isn't sleep amazing?!)
 Not there yet?
 Don't worry.
-You will sleep again—and it might be sooner than you think!
+You’ll sleep again—and it might be sooner than you think!

 You may be settling into your role as a new parent, but there’s a lot to learn about your quickly developing baby.
 You’ve got questions about your 2-month-old baby, and we’ve got answers.
 So what do 2-month-old babies understand at this point?
 Can you let your 2-month-old sleep through the night?
 And what are all the 2-month-old baby milestones on the horizon?
 We’re sharing everything you want to know about this exciting stage.